-If you’re a divorced parent that believes your co-parent is deliberately trying to harm your relationship with your children, it may mean that your co-parent is participating in what is known as parental alienation.
-Texas courts want to see parents that are ready to encourage their child’s relationship with the other parent after a divorce.
-When the opposite occurs, legal remedies may be needed.
+As a divorced parent suspecting that your co-parent is undermining your relationship with your children, you might be facing a situation of parental alienation.
+In Texas, courts expect parents to foster their child’s relationship with the other parent post-divorce.
+When the opposite happens, legal action may be necessary.

 Get effective legal advocacy by your side during this difficult time.
 Call the firm today.